cloudflare/cfssl/README.md

 $ go get -u github.com/cloudflare/cfssl/cmd/cfssljson
 ```

-This will download and build the CFSSLJSON tool, installing it in
+This will download, build, and install the CFSSLJSON tool.
-`$GOPATH/bin/`.

 And to simply install __all__ of the programs in this repo: